 To say that there’s a lot to do at Saunderkill Farms would be an understatement.
-Come fall, head to the Accord site to adventure through the corn maze, then hop on a hayride and do a bit of apple picking too.
-If the abundance of greenery inspires you to bring a bit of plant life into your own home, stop by the greenhouse to pick up a potted friend.
+Come fall, head to the Accord site to adventure through the corn maze, then hop on a hayride and do a bit of apple picking, too.
+If the abundance of greenery inspires you to introduce plant life into your own home, stop by the greenhouse to pick up a potted friend.
 Check out the farm’s Facebook page for more information on upcoming events.

 531 River Rd, Montgomery, 845.457.1991

-Open August 25 to October, this seven-acre corn maze in Montgomery honors the dairy farmers who founded the farm.
-The view from above reveals a happy cow with the words “Milk Dairy Fresh” below.
-Visit on the weekends for the family-friendly fall festivals, which include hayrides, ninja obstacles, kiddie trains, and a hay maze, too.
+Open Labor Day weekend to October, this seven-acre corn maze in Montgomery honors the dairy farmers who founded the farm.
+The view from above reveals a fun agricultural print that weaves and loops around itself.
+Visit on the weekends for family-approved fall festivals, which include hayrides, ninja obstacles, kiddie trains, and a hay maze, too.

 Take a drive to Castleton-on-Hudson on that first crisp weekend to wind your way through the Tetris-style maze.
 Formerly owned by Goold Orchards, the maze now belongs to the Windy Hill family, which runs the orchard on the grounds as well.
 After you complete the course, stick around for a spot of apple picking or stop into the farm store for local artisan treats.